AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 ```

 ###:octicons-checklist-24: Step 3: Add SAK examples dashboard
 The Swiss Army Knife examples have their own dashboard.
 This way using them doesn't interfere with you running installation.
+The YAML dashboard can be used both in YAML and Storage mode.
 You can access the examples from the side panel.

 **:octicons-check-circle-16: Step 3a:**
 Add the external images used by the views to your configuration